Sergeyir/ROOTTools/README.md

 # Usage

-In order to use functions and classes from this project while compiling link libraries libTCanvasTools.so, libFitTools.so, libGUIFit.so, libThrObj.so, libTFileTools.so (see $ROOT_TOOLS_LIB in Makefile and Makefile.inc for more detail) and don't forget to include the needed header files (see list of files in documentation https://sergeyir.github.io/ROOTTools/files.html).
+In order to use functions and classes from this project while compiling link libraries libTCanvasTools.so, libFitTools.so, libGUIFit.so, libThrObj.so, libTFileTools.so (see $ROOT_TOOLS_LIB in Makefile and Makefile.inc for more detail), and don't forget to include the needed header files (see the list of files in documentation https://sergeyir.github.io/documentation/ROOTTools/files.html).